GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Itunari.md

 ## ITUNARI
 Centuries ago, a dethroned nomad king waged a campaign of vengeance.
 In desperation, he made a pact with Othmazdo (a god of life, death, and vengeance) to become a monster to finish his quest.
 Those that still followed him became subject to the curse as well.
 In this form, he successfully led his followers to finish his quest.
 As a result of this compact, the cursed were forced to remain destructive monsters themselves until they would ultimately be destroyed by vengeance.
-It is rumored that they can be laid to rest if they locate and lay low their former king.
 Itunari characters get the following features;

 **Creature Type**: Itunari are monsters.